Semantic Program Embeddings

 microtvm-logo

 µTVM brings the power of Apache TVM to bare-metal devices.
-By building a lightweight and device-agnostic runtime for interacting with microcontrollers, µTVM plugs directly into the TVM stack and provides automatic optimization of ML operators and easy deployment.
+Using a lightweight and device-agnostic runtime for interacting with microcontrollers, µTVM plugs directly into the TVM stack and provides automatic optimization of ML operators.
 The figure below gives an idea of where µTVM sits in TVM.

 microtvm-tvm-stack

 To provide automatic optimization, µTVM makes use of AutoTVM (depicted below).
-AutoTVM suggests candidate kernel implementations in C, and the candidates are then compiled and loaded onto the device via JTAG.
-Random inputs are used to time the execution of kernels, which is fed into AutoTVM’s search algorithm.
-Over time, by intelligently navigating the space of implementations, AutoTVM tailors candidate kernels to the architectural properties of the device, using only timing information.
+AutoTVM suggests candidate kernel implementations in C, which µTVM then compiles and loads onto the device via JTAG.
+Random inputs are used to time the execution of kernels, and these inputs are then fed into AutoTVM’s search algorithm.
+By intelligently navigating the space of implementations, AutoTVM tailors candidate kernels to the architectural properties of the device, using only timing information.

 microtvm-autotvm-overview